gsegt/keyboard/README.md

 ## Compiling the keyboards

-To compile both  versions, run the following:
+To compile, run the following:

     ```sh
     sh build-board.sh
     ```
+Your >hex file will be in the `builds` folder.

+## Notes

+The layout is meant to be used with the [EurKey layout](https://eurkey.steffen.bruentjen.eu/start.html).